Per-Mathias Høgmo

-Per-Mathias Høgmo (born 1 December 1959) is a football manager from Norway and former player.
-He is the former manager of the Norway national football team.
+Per-Mathias Høgmo (born 1 December 1959) is a Norwegian football manager and former player.
 He has previously been head coach of Norway women's national football team and the Tippeligaen sides Tromsø, Moss and Rosenborg.
 While being head coach of Tromsø he was working on a PhD in football at the university in Tromsø.

-Biography
+Playing career

-Høgmo grew up in the small community of Gratangen in southern Troms, and began his football career as a midfielder for his local club Gratangen IL.
-In 1978, he joined FK Mjølner, the biggest club in his home region, and spent six seasons with the Narvik side before moving to Tromsø in 1984, where he joined Tromsø IL, and spent the rest of his top-level playing career with the exception of a short spell with Swedish team IFK Norrköping in 1985–86.
+Høgmo grew up in Gratangen Municipality, a small community in southern Troms county, and began his football career as a midfielder for his local club Gratangen.
+In 1978, he joined Mjølner, the biggest club in his home region, and spent six seasons with the Narvik side before moving to Tromsø in 1984, where he joined Tromsø, and spent the rest of his top-level playing career with the exception of a short spell with Swedish team Norrköping in 1985–86.
 He played for Tromsø until 1988 season, and was a member of the TIL team that won the Norwegian Cup in 1986.
 He also got one cap for Norway, when he played the last 15 minutes as a substitute for Vegard Skogheim, in a match against Switzerland on 8 November 1986.